KillianMeersman/Supermake/README.md

 Supermake targets run in parallel whenever possible.
 They may also be nested to increase readability; Nested targets can also be used in conjunction with other steps.

 Let's speed up our testing step by splitting it up into three parallel testing runs.
-As an example, we will make `test_c` wait on `test_a` before starting.
+In this example, our end-to-end tests will also wait for both unit and integrations tests to pass first.
 ```Makefile
 build: test
 	docker build -t myimage .